 The European Biomass Association (AEBIOM) is the common voice of the bioenergy sector with the aim to develop a sustainable bioenergy market based on fair business conditions.

-AEBIOM is a non profit Brussels based international organisation founded in 1990 that brings together around 40 associations and 90 companies from across Europe thus representing more than 4000 indirect members including mainly companies and research centers.
+AEBIOM is a non profit Brussels based international organisation founded in 1990 that brings together around 30 associations and 90 companies, academics and other associations from across Europe thus representing more than 4000 indirect members including mainly companies and research centers.

 As displayed in its status 25 years ago, AEBIOM key missions and goals remained mostly unchanged and can be summed up within the 5 following objectives :